 Mobility and changing learning patterns together obsolete long-standing paradigms and drive the reengineering of how data systems are built and used.

 The ability to create, collect, store, share, exchange, federate, report, anticipate, and protect education data must be automated through an open, accessible, and easy-to-use process.
-PESC - the Postsecondary Electronic Standards Council proposes EdUnify, an agnostic, federated, decentralized network for postsecondary student data as the solution.
+PESC - the P20W Education Standards Council envisions EdUnify, an agnostic, federated, decentralized network for student data as the solution.
 Similar networks, like the ATM network in banking, already exist in other industries and serve as a best practices model.
 Like the ATM Network, EdUnify will simplify access to data, improve data quality, lower the cost of managing data and data systems, and accelerate performance and service over the long-term.

 Establishment of EdUnify requires that we first agree on student achievement as our highest, shared value.
 We must commit to work together in coopetition, that is competitors and stakeholders working together in cooperation for this greater common good.
 We must agree on the use of common data standards and to their implementation as systems are being developed and built.